-Botulinum: Botulium toxin A (Botox) injections are typically used to smooth wrinkles.
-Botox is also being studied for treatment of headaches, and is approved for prevention of chronic migraine.
+Botulium toxin A (Botox) injections are typically used to reduce abnormal muscle contractions, such as may be seen in spasticity, various movements didorders (dystonia, blepharospasm) and to treat abnormal sweating, in addition to smooth wrinkles.
+Botulium toxin is also being studied for treatment of headaches, and is approved for prevention of chronic migraine.
 Research on its use for cluster headache prevention is still preliminary, and there is little evidence to support its effectiveness.

 Surgery may be considered as a last resort for chronic cluster headaches that do not respond to other treatments.
 People whose headaches have not gone into remission for at least a year may also be candidates for surgery.

 Most surgical approaches for cluster headaches are still considered experimental, having been tested on only a relatively small number of people.
 In general, surgery for cluster headaches has limited success and can have distressing side effects.
 However, some surgical techniques, such as deep brain electrical stimulation, are showing promise.

 Deep brain stimulation (also called neurostimulation) may relieve chronic cluster headaches that do not respond to drug therapy.
 A similar technique is approved for treating the tremors associated with Parkinson disease.
 The surgeon implants a tiny wire in a specific part of the hypothalamus.
 The wire receives electrical pulses from a small generator implanted under the collarbone.